aa-ahmed-aa/personal-obsidian/knowledge/technologies/Kubeadm.md

 NOTE check every parameter carefully and update it as needed

-4. in order for kubecrl to be able to interact with the cluster run the following
+4. in order for kubectl to be able to interact with the cluster run the following
 	1. `mkdir -p $HOME/.kube`
 	2. `sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config`
 	3. `sudo chown $(id -u):$(id -g) $HOME/.kube/config`